 - the plan provides that each holder of an equity interest in that class receives or retains under the plan on account of its equity interest property of a value, as of the effective date of the plan, equal to the greater of:

-- the allowed amount of any fixed liquidation preference to which such holder is entitled;
+- the allowed amount of any fixed liquidation preference to which the holder is entitled;

-- any fixed redemption price to which such holder is entitled; or
+- any fixed redemption price to which the holder is entitled; or

-- if the class does not receive such amount, no class of equity interests junior to the non-accepting class will receive or retain any property under the plan.
+- if the class does not receive the amount, no class of equity interests junior to the non-accepting class will receive or retain any property under the plan.

-In addition to ‘fair and equitable’ treatment, the plan must not ‘unfairly discriminate’ between or among classes of claims or equity interests that are of equal priority and receiving different treatment.
-This test does not require treatment to be the same, but ‘fair’.
+In addition to fair and equitable treatment, the plan must not 'unfairly discriminate' between or among classes of claims or equity interests that are of equal priority and receiving different treatment.
+This test does not require treatment to be the same, just fair.
 Bankruptcy courts may take into account a number of factors in determining whether a plan discriminates unfairly, such as whether the discrimination has a reasonable basis and is proposed in good faith, whether the debtor can confirm the plan without the discrimination, and whether the degree of discrimination is proportionate to its rationale.

 Types of Chapter 11 cases